norishigefukushima/iqanearlossless/index.md

 distortion_image_124/kodak(image_number1-24)_(patch_number1-4)_(qp20-90).png
 ```

-JPEG encoded images are decoded and then lossless compressed by OptiPNG for usability.
+JPEG-encoded images are decoded and then lossless compressed by OptiPNG for usability.

 ## data_vlrate
 The visually lossless ratio values for each data are stored in CSV format.